Marianopolis College

 • Semester 4

-Integrative Project
+Integrative Project in ALC

-Choose 2 Creation courses
+Choose 2 Electives among courses in:

-Humanities: Ethics
+Humanities: Ethics of Artificial Intelligence

 Physical Education